google-research-datasets/vrdu/README.md

     download them from the original source websites).
 *   *main/dataset.jsonl*: the OCR output corresponding to each PDF, and structured annotations for each document obtained by asking human annotators to draw a bounding box around each specified field of interest.
+It needs to be decompressed first with `gzip -d main/dataset.jsonl.gz`.
 *   *main/meta.json*: mapping from the entity names in each corpus to a type-specific match function (eg. DateMatch, NumericalMatch, PriceMatch, etc.) used to compare predictions with the ground truth.